bertvv/ansible-role-el7/README.md

 # Ansible role `el7`

 A role for basic setup of an EL7-based machine.
-This role contains general tasks that are common to all managed machines.
+This role contains general tasks for basic configuration.
 Specifically, the responsibilities of this role are to:

 * Install external repositories like EPEL (we assume through RPM packages)
 * Install packages not in the default minimal installation,